Akash2021/Sentimental-Analysis/README.md

 # Sentimental-Analysis
-Using AWS Sagemaker, AWS Lambda, AWS API to create a webpage that predicts the sentiment of a given review
+In this project we will be using pytorch and sklearn to create a model that when given a movie review classify if it is postive or negative.
+We will be using AWS Sagemaker to train our model we will run this notebook in AWS sagemaker after our model is trained.
+We will leverage AWS Lambda and AWS API to create a webpage.
+All you need is to do change the Api aceess key in respecative place with your keys.